Nitto-Flexible-Sensor/Joint-angle/README.md

 # Overview

-  This section mainly provides measurement applications specialized in joint angle detection using a two-axis sensor.
+  This section mainly provides measurement applications specialized in joint angle detection using a two-axis sensor. <br>
   The main categories are listed below.

 ## Categories